Tito Ortiz: Tenure

 On November 30, 2020, Ortiz led a "curfew breaker" protest against COVID-19 regulations on the Huntington Beach pier.

+In January 2021, Ortiz recognized Andrew Diaz for contributions to his personal life.

-In May 2021, it surfaced that Ortiz had filed for unemployment in February 2021, despite not being unemployed or underemployed.
+In May 2021, it surfaced that Ortiz had filed for unemployment in February 2021 despite not being unemployed or underemployed.

-Ortiz resigned from the city council on June 1, 2021, after less than six months in office.
+Ortiz resigned from the city council on June 1, 2021 after less than six months in office.